 TEP recognizes the importance of rewarding outstanding work.
-Beginning in his or her second year of employment at TEP, every teacher who receives an outstanding evaluation rating is eligible for the annual bonus.
+TEP also recognizes the special challenge of teaching middle school.
+Beginning in his or her second year of employment at TEP, every master middle school teacher who remains at TEP's middle school for the subsequent year is eligible for the annual bonus.

-While eligibility for the bonus is dictated by a teacher’s individual evaluation outcome, teacher bonus compensation levels are based on the degree to which TEP meets its goals for school-wide performance each year.
+Teacher bonus compensation levels are based on the degree to which TEP meets its goals for middle school performance each year.
 This structure is consistent with TEP’s cultural emphasis on collaboration.

-School-wide performance is measured by the attainment of specific student academic, attendance, and other aggressive goals that have been laid out by the TEP Principal (in collaboration with teachers) during the Summer Development Institute.
-New school performance goals are established before the start of each academic year using a 5-point rubric.
+Middle school performance is measured by the attainment of specific student academic, attendance, and other aggressive goals that have been laid out by the TEP Principal and Board of Trustees.
+New middle school performance goals are established each academic year using a 5-point rubric.
 These goals are derived from careful analysis of prior school-wide achievement levels.

-At the end of each school year, the TEP Principal and Board of Trustees assign a School-Performance Score (from 0 to 5) for the year.
-This score is used to calculate the bonus compensation awarded to each teacher in a given year.
+At the end of each school year, the TEP Principal and Board of Trustees assign a School-Performance Score (from 0 to 5) for the year to the middle school.
+This score is used to calculate the bonus compensation awarded to each middle school teacher in a given year.
 The bonus compensation has 2 components: (1) Current Year School Performance Bonus (CYSP Bonus) and (2) Lifetime Contribution Bonus (LC Bonus).